 Companies in free zones mainly operate in five different types, with the three main ones being FZE, FZCO, and FZ LLC, based on two factors: shareholder requirements and liability structures.
 However, irrespective of these differences, each company type provides 100% foreign ownership and a 0% corporate tax (on qualified income) as per the UAE Ministry of Economy.

 Dubai’s free zone companies offer significant benefits to investors.
 The main benefits include 100% business control, 0% corporate tax rate for up to 50 years (on qualified income), 100% repatriation of profits, and modern infrastructure.
-Not only that but also these companies have significant economic security, reinforced by the memorandum of understanding (MoU) signed on 30th November 2023.
+Not only that, but these companies also have significant economic security, reinforced by the memorandum of understanding (MoU) signed on 30th November 2023.
 This agreement between the Dubai Free Zones Council and the Economic Security Centre of Dubai, witnessed by H.H.
 Sheikh Ahmed bin Saeed Al Maktoum, aims to enhance both security measures and economic collaboration

 The Dubai Government plans to enhance support for free zone investors.
 At the 28th Dubai Free Zones Council (DFZC) meeting, members expressed strong backing for efforts to double Dubai’s economy, aligning with the 2030 model for free zones.